FX Leaders

 Risk and Money Management

-In Chapter 10 – Risk and Money Management we will discuss how to maximize your profits while minimizing your risk, using one of the most important tools of forex trading – proper money and risk management.
+Risk and Money Management we will discuss how to maximize your profits while minimizing your risk using one of the most important tools of forex trading – proper money and risk management.
 This will help you mitigate your risk and still allow you to make a nice profit.

 There is no doubt that when building a trading plan, your risk management strategy is critical.
-Proper risk management allows us to remain in the game for longer, even if we experience specific losses, mistakes or bad luck.
-If you treat the Forex market as a Casino, you will lose!
+Proper risk management allows us to remain longer in the game, even if we experience specific losses, mistakes, or even bad luck.
+By treating the Forex market as a Casino you will lose!

 The best traders are not necessarily the ones with the fewest losing trades, but the ones who only lose small amounts with losing trades and earn high amounts with winning trades.
-Obviously, other issues impact the level of risk, such as the pair; day of the week (for example, Fridays are more dangerous trading days due to strong volatility before closing the week’s trading; another example – by trading JPY during the busy hours of the Asian session); time of year (before vacations and holidays increases the risk); proximity to major news releases and economic events.
+Other issues impact the level of risk, such as which pair; and day of the week (for example, Fridays are more dangerous trading days due to strong volatility before closing the week’s trading; another example – by trading JPY during the busy hours of the Asian session); time of year (before vacations and holidays increases the risk); proximity to major news releases and economic events.

-However, there is no doubt as to the importance of three trading elements.
+However, there is no doubt about the importance of 3 elements that are ‘musts’.
 By paying attention to them you will be able to properly maintain your risk management.
 Every respectable platform allows you to use these options and to update them live.

 Can you guess what they are?